bpptkg/webobsclient/README.md

 ## Installation

-**webobsclient** is available on PyPI, you can install it by typing this
+**webobsclient** is available on PyPI.
+You can install the latest version by typing this command:
-command:

     pip install -U webobsclient